 1. Kimberly Queen Fern (Nephrolepis obliterate)

 Also called sword fern because of its straight and narrow leaves, Kimberly Queen is easy to grow.
-This fern is mostly dark green and is an excellent addition for a tropical texture that complements the outdoor living areas as well as indoor spaces.
+This fern is mostly dark green and is an excellent addition for a tropical texture that complements the outdoor living areas as well as indoor spaces in your condo unit or apartment.
 It looks even better in a large pot as a lone plant but can also grow well with other tropical plants like heliconias and caladiums.

 2. Devil’s Ivy (Epipremnum aureum)